Using core.async and Transducers to upload files from the browser to S3

 associated transducer.
 In this case you can think best of a

-transducer as a function that's applied to each item in a channel
+transducer as a function that's applied to each item in a

-being taken from the channel as well.
-Just putting things into a
+the element is being taken from the channel as well.
+Just

-channel doesn't trigger the execution of the transducing function.
+putting things into a channel doesn't trigger the execution of

 signing-chan